MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 # Get-CsPhoneNumberAssignment

 ## SYNOPSIS
-This cmdlet will display information about one or more telephone numbers.
+This cmdlet will display information about one or more phone numbers.

 ## SYNTAX